kuiperzone/PupNet-Deploy/README.md

 # Publish and Package for .NET #

 ## Introduction ##

-### In a Sentence ###
+### In a Sentence ... ###
 **PupNet** is cross-platform deployment utility that will publish your .NET project and package the output as a ready-to-ship installation file in a single step.

 **[DOWNLOAD](https://github.com/kuiperzone/PupNet/releases/latest)**

-Downloads include AppImage, Deb and RPM for Linux and a Setup file for Windows.
+PupNet is licensed under GNU Affero General Public License (AGPL-3.0-or-later), although this is not intend to prevent its use in deploying commercial applications.

-### More Detail... ###
+### More Detail ... ###
 It has been possible to cross-compile command-line C# applications for sometime now.
 More recently, the [Avalonia](https://github.com/AvaloniaUI/Avalonia) WPF replacement allows fully-featured GUI applications to be built for a range of platforms, including: Linux, Windows, MacOS and Android.